Garbled circuit: Fixed-key blockcipher

 This method allows to efficiently garble and evaluate AND gates using fixed-key AES, instead of costly cryptographic hash function like SHA-2.
 In this garbling scheme which is compatible with the Free XOR and Row Reduction techniques, the output key $X^c$ is encrypted with the input token $X^a$ and $X^b$ using the encryption function $Enc(X^a, X^b, T, X^c) = \pi(K) \oplus K \oplus X^c$, where $K = 2X^a \oplus 4X^b \oplus T$, $\pi$ is a fixed-key block cipher (e.g., instantiated with AES), and $T$ is a unique-per-gate number (e.g., gate identifier) called tweak.

 Half And

 This optimization reduce the size of garbled table for AND gates from 3 row in Row Reduction to 2 rows.
 It is shown that this is the theoretical minimum for the number of rows in the garbled table, for a certain class of garbling techniques.

+Applications

+Garbled circuits are widely used to secure multi-party computation and confidential smart contracts in privacy-preserving cryptographic systems, like COTI V2, an Ethereum Layer 2 protocol that integrates garbled circuits with multiparty computation (MPC) to enable confidential transactions and private data handling on public blockchains.